Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Results

 \subsection{Convergence}

-An investigation of the convergence and performance of several configurations on the full data is presented in Figure \ref{fig:sample_history}.
-The plots in Figure \ref{fig:sample_history} all starts from zero on a norm scale to indicate the variation of the magnitude for each configuration.
+An investigation of the convergence and performance of several configurations on the full data is presented in Figures \ref{fig:sample_history} and \ref{fig:sample_summary}.
+The plots in Figure \ref{fig:sample_history} all start from zero on a norm scale to indicate the variation of the magnitude for each configuration.
 The upper limits are however retained for clear visibility of the spread in the respective distribution.
-The uncertainty in the reconstructed estimates {\bf x} spreads on the norm scale as the noise increases for both 20 and 60 MHz frequencies.
-The dense configuration is of lower magnitude and spread compared to the sparse case, which also shows spurious outliers beyond the 5\% to 95 \% quantile range.
-The effect of the randomised frequency perturbation is less evident in the dense configuration, especially in the low frequency case.
-The magnitude of the norm in the high frequency case is greater and its spread extends frequently outside the interquartile range. {Figure \ref{fig:sample_history} also indicates the effectiveness of the sampling process.
-Since the sample realisations are computationally demanding to obtain, the discrepancy conditions and averaging are selected such that the randomness in the process are present and the IID assumption holds.}
+The uncertainty in the reconstructed estimates {\bf x} spreads as the noise increases for both 20 and 60 MHz frequencies.